I. USP 110/111 Attendance and Grading Policy

 Each Monday session of the synchronous virtual Main Scholars Forum will be recorded.
 This recording will be posted at https://uhsp.dasa.ncsu.edu/zoom/ that same week and students will receive an email notification when it posts.
-Students in ANY section of USP 110 may view these videos and respond to the corresponding reflection questions if they were unable to attend the synchronous virtual event on Monday or Tuesday.
-These recordings will only be available for 24 hours at a time.
-Students who wish to receive credit this way MUST respond to the reflection questions within the 24-hour time span of posting.
+Students in ANY section of USP 110/111 may view these videos and respond to the corresponding reflection questions if they were unable to attend the synchronous virtual event on Monday or Tuesday.
+Students have until the last day of classes in the semester to respond to these reflection questions.
 Students who attended the synchronous session on Monday or Tuesday, will not receive credit for also viewing and responding to the recorded sessions.

 Other virtual (synchronous or asynchronous) event attendance:

 Other events on the Scholars Forum schedule may be offered synchronously or asynchronously at different times throughout the week.
-For these events students will respond to a set of reflection questions online within 24 hours of the event.
-For example, an online event hosted by the NC State Libraries that takes place on a Thursday afternoon will require reflection responses by Friday afternoon.
+For these events, students must respond to the attendance questions provided in the event description no later than the Sunday of the week in which the event took place.
+For example, an online event hosted by the NC State Libraries that takes place on a Thursday afternoon will require reflection responses by the following Sunday afternoon.

 In-person event attendance:

 In-person events will utilize the Scholars Forum Attendance Card.
 These cards are distributed at the beginning and collected at the end of events.
 Please bring a writing utensil.
 Students MUST thoughtfully complete both sides of the card to receive attendance credit.
 Students may only turn in their own card at the end of the event.
 In most instances these cards will be managed by Scholars Forum Assistants